 Because of an ankle injury and other health issues, Ms. Daniels could not complete the six-month course mandated for full-time officers in the state.
 After requests from allies of Ms. Daniels, Ms. Conner sent a letter to the MPTC, and when the wavier was rejected, the chief was put on paid administrative leave by the chairwoman.
 In a presentation to the Select Board Wednesday, Daniels’ attorney, Mark Brennan, reported that the chief and Selectman Bruce Marshall attended a meeting of the MPTC last month and found that the waiver request lacked sufficient detail for the committee to grant the waiver.
 In the interim, the town has been without a police chief.

 Chairwoman Conner had filed a disciplinary letter against Chief Daniels for allegedly failing to apprise the board of an ongoing investigation.
-Mr. Brennan argues that this could not be done without a hearing in executive session, and plainly Ms. Daniels deserved that opportunity.
-With this as context, the waiver request evidently lacking the information needed for the MPTC to act arouses suspicion.
-The Eagle has not been able obtain a copy of the letter, but will continue to pursue it.
+Mr. Brennan argues that this could not be done without a hearing in executive session, and plainly Ms.

 It can be said that this is the latest of a series of needless, petty disputes that poison Hinsdale.
 Like all small Berkshire towns, Hinsdale has enough on its plate without feuds, politics and personality clashes disrupting the community.